 What conditions is my Nubax suitable for?

-The Nubax is beneficial for Osteoarthritis, Rheumatoid Arthritis, Ankylosing Spondylitis, Lumbar Lordosis & Kyphosis, Sciatica, Scoliosis, Herniated Disks, Degeneration of the Vertebrae, and General Lower Back Pain.
+The Nubax is beneficial for but not limited to Osteoarthritis, Rheumatoid Arthritis, Ankylosing Spondylitis, Lumbar Lordosis & Kyphosis, Sciatica, Scoliosis, Herniated Disks, Degeneration of the Vertebrae, and General Lower Back Pain.

 Is the Nubax suitable for the upper back and neck?

 The Nubax is mostly beneficial for the lower back from the shoulder blades to the base of the spine.

 I am experiencing a slight discomfort when using my Nubax, what should I do?

 If the discomfort is from the external pressure being generated from either the shoulder pads or the waist belt, this is normal as the body is being held at these points and drawn apart.
 However, if the discomfort is more of an anatomical nature, then use caution and if necessary, discontinue use.
 It may be just a simple matter of readjusting to a more comfortable position, reducing the frequency and duration for a shorter time.
 If the discomfort persists, or becomes worse, please cease using the Nubax and seek assistance and medical advice before proceeding with use.

 My knees keep slipping when using my Nubax, what should I do?